OctopusDeploy/ASP.NET-Deployment-Book/manuscript/20-execution.md

 ![A .NET console application built and running prior to DNX](images/myapp-taskmgr-legacy.png)

+Under DNX, this all changes.
+Firstly, I get to choose my runtime.
+Will this console application target the .NET Framework, .NET Core, or both?

-Under DNX, this changes.
-Firstly, in development, there is no compilation step - code is compiled on the fly with Roslyn, so you'll never see a `.dll` or `.exe` in the first place.
+Secondly, in development, there is no compilation step - code is compiled on the fly with Roslyn, so you'll never see a `.dll` or `.exe` in the first place when you hit F5 locally.
 When you are ready to ship the application, though, you'll eventually compile it.
-You do this using `dnu`:
+You do this using the `dnu` tool:

 ```
 dnu publish --no-source